-A 1-Victory Newbie Contractor played by Cryst0lline in The Torrent
+A 2-Victory Newbie Contractor played by Cryst0lline in The Torrent

 She is 21 years old, lives in a townhouse in Vancouver with 3 roommates, and often appears as a 5'9" woman with spiky auburn hair and hazel eyes.
 She usually wears racing goggles, a leather jacket, a red bandana around her neck, and jeans, along with combat boots and gloves.

 Hezalea Solitreault lives in The Torrent, a setting where there’s an ongoing torrent of the paranatural.
-Her Questionnaire has 6 answers.
+Her journal, Humanitarian Manifesto, has 6 entries.
+Her Questionnaire has 11 answers.

 3 Alertness